Use Associated Press (AP) Style when writing for all university publicity and materials. These include, but are not

 Locations in Texas

 When referring to a city within Texas, it is unnecessary to list the state after the city unless it is important for clarification.
 Cities outside the state of Texas should be followed by the state name unless the city is so well know as to be identifiable in its own right: Chicago, San Francisco, Los Angeles, Atlanta, Miami, St. Louis, Minneapolis, etc.

-- The citizens of Athens, Texas, claim their town as the birthplace of the hamburger.
+- The residents of Athens, Texas, claim their town as the birthplace of the hamburger.